 - Add the chicken broth and the onion and garlic powders.

-- Place a lid on the saucepan and turn the heat down to low.
+- Place a lid on the saucepan and turn the heat to a low simmer.

-- Stir about 3 times or so for the first 5 minutes, then leave it alone and let it simmer.
+- Stir about 3 times or so for the first 5 minutes, then leave it alone and let it simmer uninterrupted.

-- Cook on low heat for about 20 minutes total or until the liquid is mostly absorbed but it still looks slightly moist on top.
+- Cook on low heat for about 15-20 minutes (depending on your stove) or until the liquid is mostly absorbed but it still looks slightly moist on top.

-- Remove from heat and let set for about 5 to 10 minutes before fluffing with a fork.
+- Remove from heat and set aside for about 15 minutes before fluffing with a fork.